Gülbahar Hatun (mother of Selim I): Origins

+Although long confused or mistaken with the namesake Ayşe Hatun, daughter of Alaüddevle Bozkurt Bey, the eleventh ruler of the Dulkadirids, this version, based on tradition, has been debunked by archivals and documentals evidences, which has proved that the princess Ayşe Hatun and the concubine Ayşe Gülbahar Hatun were two different consorts of Bayezid II and that the second was Selim I's mother.

+The discovery of inscriptions (vakfiye) and others documents where she was called Ayşe Gülbahar bint Abdüllah proves that she had Christian slave origins, since this is the traditional slave name by which slaves converted to Islam were indicated.
+However, there are multiple theories as to what her ethnic origin is.

+She is occasionally referred to as Albanian, but is believed by most historians that she was a Pontic Greek from the village of Vayvara (south of Sumela Monastery).

 Life

-Bayezid married her in 1469 at Amasya.
-When Bayezid was still a şehzade ("Ottoman prince") and the governor of Amasya sanjak when she gave birth to Selim I in 1470.
+She entered in Bayezid's harem around 1469 at Amasya.
+When Bayezid was still a şehzade and the governor of Amasya sanjak when she gave birth to Selim I in 1470.
 When Mehmed the Conqueror died in 1481, Bayezid moved to Constantinople, the capital of the Ottoman Empire, along with his family to ascend the throne.

 According to Turkish tradition, all princes were expected to work as provincial governors (Sanjak-bey) as a part of their training.
 Mothers of princes were responsible for the proper behaviour of their sons in their provincial posts.
-In 1495 was sent to Trabzon sanjak and then in 1511 to Samandıra, and Gülbahar accompanied him.
+In 1495 Selim was sent to Trabzon sanjak and then in 1511 to Samandıra, and Gülbahar accompanied him.

 However, she herself never became recognized as a Valide Hatun because she died in 1505 before Selim's accession to the throne.
 Her tomb is located in Gülbahar Hatun Mosque, Trabzon.
 It was built in 1514 in honour of his mother and was restored in 1885.

+Issue

+By Bayezid II, Gülbahar had a son: